Employee Promotion: The Types, Benefits, & Whom to Promote

 5. Company Culture:

-Is that person able to sit well with the entire company culture and its level positions that the job requires?
-If you find that the employee fits well, only then you should consider a promotion to the higher management role.
+Is that person able to sit well with the entire company culture and the level positions that the job requires?
+If you find that the employee fits well, you should consider a promotion to the higher management role.

 These were our pointers on choosing the right internal candidate for employee promotion.